 In the cooler seasons, as we concentrate on heat rather than ventilation, these pollutants have less opportunity to escape.

 If you’re going to take action to improve the quality of the air you breathe, first it’s important to have the correct information about indoor air quality.
-IAQ monitors collect the necessary data and provide insights to allow you to fix the problem13.
+Indoor air quality monitors collect the necessary data and provide insights to allow you to fix the problem.

 The detectors will measure build ups of VOCs, that may inflame the sinuses, or cause flare-ups of respiratory complaints.
 These chemicals are most frequently produced by ‘off gassing’ from household products, but new evidence shows they’re also emitted by microbial activity in molds, fungi and the like.

 CO2 is a major cause of complaints about poor air quality.
 In poorly ventilated and densely populated rooms, concentrations can reach 5,000 ppm, which causes major cognitive impairment7.
 The solution is supplying more fresh air and this becomes more difficult in the winter.
 An IAQ monitor will let you know if levels of CO2 in your home are a problem, and when to ventilate.